Portfolio-Orel/chess.api/API_Users_Readme.md

-# Chess App API Documentation
+# Chess App Users API Documentation
 This documentation provides detailed information about the getUser, createUser, and updateUser endpoints of the Chess App API.

 ## `getUser`